Marriage Licenses Fees & Requirements

 Louisiana State law prohibits the marriages of individuals who are related by blood or adoption within the fourth degree collateral (second cousins may marry).

 Applicants must be Eighteen (18) years of age to purchase a marriage license without parental consent.
 If an applicant is Seventeen (17) years of age, or younger consent of both parents are required.
-If younger than Sixteen (16), an applicant must have both parents consent and permission from a State District Judge in the form of a Court Order.
+A minor under the age of sixteen may not contract marriage.
+A minor sixteen or seventeen years of age may not contract marriage with a person of the age of majority where there is an age difference of three years or greater between them.

 Parents must be the same individuals as named on the applicant’s birth certificate, and must appear in proper person with current official identification to sign the permission document.
 Parents must appear with the bride and bridegroom at the time of license application.